 To use the claw technique:

 Take your strong hand and shape into a claw shape seen in the picture.
 Then get your claw in the dough and move it around in a clockwise direction.
-Use your other hand rotate the bowl in the opposite direction as you mix.
+Use your other hand to rotate the bowl in the opposite direction as you mix.

 The intermediate knead method

-Using this hand kneading style replicates the slow mixing setting on a stand mixer.
+This hand kneading style replicates the slow mixing setting on a stand mixer.

 How to intermediate knead: